GeeWee/geewee.github.io/_posts/2023-06-26-serde-untagged-enums-terrible-errors.md

 ---
-title: "Serde Errors when deserializing untagged enums are bad - but we can make them better."
+title: "Serde Errors When Deserializing Untagged Enums Are Bad - But Easy to Make Better"
 permalink: '/serde-untagged-enum-errors-are-bad'
 ---